diyscif/diyscif/scif-thesis.md

 construction projects.
 The secure procurement, transporation, and storage of construction material is enhanced by long-term stationary manufacturing infrastructure.
-Investments in thorough material testing equipment and procedures, like x-ray and ultrasonic testing, are made more profitable by the reuse of site infrastructure and higher production quantities.
+Investments in thorough material testing equipment and procedures, like X-ray and ultrasonic testing, are made more profitable by the reuse of site infrastructure and higher production quantities.
 As container modules, SCIFs are no longer bespoke units but mass-produced commodity items, with all the production efficiencies that entails.